leobugoni/redmine_issue_survey/README.md

 This plugin enables you to add surveys to a issue.

-The initial author of the plugin is [Leonardo Bugoni](http://www.redminecrm.com/projects/external_item/pages/1)

 ## Compatibility

 This plugin version is compatible only with Redmine 3.0 and later.